READER REVIEWS

 professional editor, The Meticulous Type

-Kay Smith-Blum, named Woman Business Owner (NWWA) of 2013 and former President of the Seattle School Board (2012), is a recovering retailer who writes from her bayside perch in Seattle.
-Her wit, humor and resourcefulness helped her high-end retail fashion business endure multiple economic shifts in a decades-long career.
-She and her husband sold their company in 2016, giving KSB the opportunity to write full time.
+An Austin, Texas transplant, Kay Smith-Blum is a recovering retailer who writes from her bayside perch in Seattle.
+Named Woman Business Owner (NWWA) of 2013, her wit, humor, and resourcefulness helped her high-end retail fashion business endure multiple economic shifts in a decades-long career.
+She and her husband sold their company in 2016, allowing KSB to write full-time.

-Winner of the 2023 Black Fox Lit short story contest and a 2023 Pushcart Prize nominee, Smith-Blum is a member of the Historical Fiction Writers Group, WFWA (serving on the Scholarship committee), HistFic Feisty Women Anthology 2024, Ravenna Writers Circle, CommuterLit Writers Group, the PNWA and AWP.
-She has been published in over a dozen literary journals and her two novels of women's fiction, rooted in 20th Century historical facts, are now out for agent and small press review.
+Winner of the 2023 Black Fox Lit short story contest, Smith-Blum is a member of the Historical Fiction Writers Group, WFWA (serving on the Scholarship committee), HistFic Feisty Women Anthology 2024 committee, Ravenna Writers Circle, CommuterLit Writers Group, the Authors Guild, PNWA and AWP.
+She has been published in over a dozen literary journals and her debut novel, TANGLES, will be published on November 12, 2024 (available for pre-order Summer 2024).

 CV: